x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/address-books/address-book-policies/turn-on-address-book-policy-routing.md

 ## What do you need to know before you begin?

-- You need to be a member of the Organization Management role group in Exchange Online (or an Office 365 global administrator) before you can perform the procedure in this topic.
+- You need to be a member of the Organization Management role group in Exchange Online (or a global administrator) before you can perform the procedure in this topic.

 - To connect to Exchange Online PowerShell, see [Connect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell).